-Archives and Special Collections are delighted to have received funding from the University’s Vice Chancellor’s Fund to create a University wide oral history project documenting the pandemic.
+Archives and Special Collections are delighted to have received funding from the University’s Vice Chancellor’s Fund to create a University wide oral history project with colleagues in the Scottish Political Archive and the Division of History, Heritage and Politics.
 A year on from the beginnings of lockdown, this oral history project will explore how staff and students at the University have worked, lived, coped and persevered through the unchartered territory that followed.

 The team hope to speak to a broad spectrum of our University community from students scattered across the world to staff who kept things going on campus and everyone in between.
 It has been a strange year, one the University will remember for a long time to come and everyone’s experiences have been varied and important.

 The project will recruit student volunteers and train them in oral history interviewing so that they can interview students who would like to participate in the project.
 Staff interviews will be conducted by Rosie Al-Mulla, Sarah Bromage and Stephen Bowman.